 Various hardware blocks are discussed from the perspective of their possibility to consume less power: MCU’s, memory/processor/I-O, sensors & interfacing, radio, energy sources, regulators.
 Reduction possibilities are discussed on various levels:

 - Guidelines for MCU selection;

 - System architecture: balance between the location of data processing and data transport, distribution of activities in the pipeline of an IoT system;

 - Software mapping onto memory modules dependent on their speed and consumption and on time critical routines (e.g. analysis of the effect of alignment);

 - Instruments (hardware tooling, benchmarks) are used to measure the energy consumption before and after the introduced changes.

 The lecturer (advanced expert at Capgemini Engineering) has a broad and in-depth hardware-software engineering experience (in research and development, feasibility studies, system performance tuning), has acted a lot on the border between hardware and software and is an advisor of the EEMBC Working Groups ULPMark, IoTMark-BLE and SecureMark-TLS.
 (EEMBC defines Industry-Standard Benchmarks for Embedded Systems).
-He was part of the ULP group at Holst Center for 2 years.
-He is also (co-)author of several papers in the area of parallel programming using the Communicating Sequential Processes paradigm and the use of Analytical Software Design / Dezyne.
-He regularly gives guest lectures at universities, polytechnics and at various conferences, defines graduation projects and coaches students.
+Other activities the trainer is involved in: participated in the ULP group at Holst Center for 2 years, (co-)author of several papers in the area of parallel programming using the Communicating Sequential Processes paradigm and the use of Analytical Software Design / Dezyne, regularly gives guest lectures at universities, polytechnics and at various conferences, defines graduation projects and coaches students.

 The 'Ultra Low Power' workshop: